plone/training/theming/theme-package.rst

 .. code:: css

-   /* Custom LESS file that is included from the tango.less file */
+   /* Custom LESS file that is included from the theme.less file */

    .brand-name{
        margin-top: 0.5em;